schollz/beowulf_ssh_cluster/README.md

 ### Computation.

 Originally, a Beowulf cluster was used for computation.
-There are many *better* ways of getting speed out of multiple computers (like [here](http://www.mersenne.org/), or [here](https://folding.stanford.edu/)), so this is not the optimal use of a Beowulf cluster.
+There are many *better* ways of getting speed out of multiple computers (like the clusters that carry out [the great prime search](http://www.mersenne.org/), or [solve the protein folding problem](https://folding.stanford.edu/)), so this is not the optimal use of a Beowulf cluster.
 This is a cluster of antiquated computers, afterall, so most of them will be slow.

 However, the example I've included here is a computational-use - the computation of the first ten million primes.
 As an example of the disparity between computers when using a Beowulf cluster of old and new, here is a plot of the rate of prime searching for the computers in my cluster: